 Control – Adam was now in control of his life.
 In most cases, we do not realize how often we succumb to control as a tool to solve our problems.
 It is so habitual and subtle.
 To trust ourselves rather than the Lord seems to make sense (Proverbs 14:12).

-Even when the Lord writes personal suffering into our story (2 Corinthians 1:8-9, 12:7-10) we resist by redoubling our efforts to seize control.
-At the core of our being, we don’t want to rely (trust) on God.
+Even when the Lord writes personal suffering into our story (2 Corinthians 1:8–9 and 12:7–10), we resist by redoubling our efforts to seize control.
+At the core of our being, we don’t want to rely on (trust) God.
 Unbelief is a problem that permeates all our relationships and contexts.

 Self-Reliance – We can even feel justified in being self-reliant.
 The underlying fear is that we are not sure if the Lord has our backs.
 Or, maybe we know the Lord has our backs, but our intuition says that what He plans for us might not be what we want.

 We know that if God was willing to put His Son to death (Isaiah 53:10), it is possible He could allow disappointing things in our lives too (Genesis 50:20).
 Our God is a radical God, who is not squeamish about giving us hard things for our good, His glory, and the benefit of others.

-The most common themes you will find in people’s lives are what I’ve outlined from the unbelief to self-reliance list above.
+The most common themes you will find in people’s lives are what I’ve outlined from the unbelief to self-reliance list in the infographic.
 As you listen to people’s stories, you’ll pick up on those themes.
 Some of the indicators will be more accentuated than others.
 It depends on the person.

-What you’ll see first is a self-reliant person who is having a hard time trusting the Lord fully in their unique situation.
+What you’ll see first is a self-reliant person who is having a hard time fully trusting the Lord in their unique situation.
 The process of self-reliance to unbelief is what their story will immediately tell you.
-However, as you listen to them, you’ll pick up on other underlying and hidden themes.
-More assumptions, if you will.
+And as you listen to them, you’ll pick up on other underlying and hidden themes—more assumptions, if you will.